Colors

 gray color swatch

 Granite Gray is the neutral brand color in the palette.
-It can be used as a background fill to create contrast and support readability without overpowering the primary or accent colors, helping those colors stand out as focal points.
+Use it as a background color to create contrast and support readability without overpowering the primary or accent colors.
+This helps those colors stand out as focal points.

 Base hex color code: #535353.